 Send a gift, a card, or perhaps some flowers, especially in the case of bereavement.
 You may want to consider whether a combined team gift or contribution would be more appropriate.

 However, this may be complicated to organize and you'll likely want to avoid other team members feeling obligated to participate, or to feel out of pocket.

 Supporting team members who are coping with sudden loss is never easy, but it can be especially challenging when they work remotely.

 Give your team members "permission" to grieve, but keep in touch and recognize that they may see work as providing a welcome dose of "normality" at a difficult time.
-Make use of any support or counselling resources that HR can offer, too.
+Make use of any support or counseling resources that HR can offer, too.